panzerdp/dmitripavlutin.com/content/posts/127-array-reduce/index.md

 For every item in the array, the `summarize` callback is invoked with the current accumulated sum of numbers and the iterated `number`.
 What's important is that the callback uses the current accumulated sum, adds to it the current number, then returns the updated sum.

-That's how reducing of the array to a value works.
+That's how an array is reducing to a value.

-Also note the second argument of `numbers.reduce(summarize, 0)` &mdash; the sum of array items is initializes with `0`.
+Also, note the second argument of `numbers.reduce(summarize, 0)` &mdash; the sum of array items is initialized with `0`.

 *Side challenge: how would you use `array.reduce()` method to find the maximum value of the array?
 Write your solution in a comment below!*

 ## 3. Omitting initial value argument

 You can also omit the second argument of the `array.reduce()`.
-In such case the reduce method assigns initializes the accumulator value with the first item of the array, and the iteration starts from the second item.
+In such a case the reduce method assigns initializes the accumulator value with the first item of the array, and the iteration starts from the second item.

-For example, let's sum the number of the array without inidicating the second argument of `number.reduce(summarize)`:
+For example, let's sum the number of the array without indicating the second argument of `number.reduce(summarize)`:

 ```javascript
 const numbers = [2, 4, 6];